 I remember a visiting friend once asked me while we were at a restaurant, why I would say “sumimasen” (sorry) when the waitress brought us food.
 “It feels appropriate” was my first thought.
 After thinking about it again, I resolved that “sumimasen” here should be read as “I’m sorry to have troubled you, but thank you,” instead of a plain translation of “sorry”.

 The incident reminds me of an HBR article that compares the psychologies of the Japanese and the American inclination towards apologizing.
 The article asserts that while an apology in western thinking would imply guilt and personal responsibility regarding the wrongdoing, Japanese, as well as most East Asian cultures, focus on going beyond what had happened, even when the speaker was not personally responsible.
 The conformist quality in most East Asian cultures, and especially the Japanese, would be the reason why they tend to apologize more than Americans.

 Simply put, an English sorry and a Japanese sorry might not mean the same thing, and the speaker’s cultural background will need to be taken into account before his/her apology can be understood as intended.

 Given their sensitive and class-conscious nature, the Japanese apologize thoughtfully yet routinely, as seen in their multiple, situation-dependent expressions:

-“Sumimasen” is the most commonly used “sorry” in everyday life – say it as the sorry for when you have unintentionally stepped on someone.
-“Sumimasen” can also be used as “excuse me,” for example when you want to call a waiter in a restaurant or get out from a crowded train.
+“Sumimasen” is the most commonly used “sorry” in everyday life – use it as an apology when you have unintentionally stepped on someone.
+“Sumimasen” can also be used as “excuse me,” for example when you want to call a waiter in a restaurant or get off of a crowded train.
 And as explained above, “sumimasen” displays a sense of thankfulness.

-But we thought “arigatou” was the thank you?
+But I thought “arigatou” was the word for “thank you”?